emahuni/em-async-events/README.md

   },

   eventCallback3 (payload, metadata) {
-    // you can also change how the event will behave by modifying the eventOptions or callbackOptions
+    // you can also change how the event will behave by modifying the callbackOptions
-    // eg: stop invoking any subsequent callbacks on the event metadata.callbackOptions.stop = true; // or
+    // eg: stop invoking any subsequent callbacks on the event metadata.callbackOptions.stopHere = true;
-    metadata.eventOptions.stop = true;
   }
 }
 ```